Ed Murray (Wyoming politician): 2014 Wyoming Secretary of State election

 In March 2014, Secretary of State Max Maxfield announced that he would not seek reelection.
 Murray declared his candidacy for the Republican Party nomination in April.
 Murray, who had never run for political office, won the Republican Primary by defeating five other candidates.
-Murray ultimately gained 37% of the vote, winning by only 1,632 votes over state Representative Edward Buchanan.
+Murray ultimately gained 37% of the vote, winning by only 1,632 votes over state Representative Edward Buchanan, the former Speaker of the Wyoming House of Representatives.
 Murray went on to defeat Libertarian Party nominee Howard "Kit" Carson and Constitution Party nominee Jennifer Young in the general election, receiving 77% of the vote in a state widely known to support Republican candidates.

 Wyoming Secretary of State

 In his official capacity as Secretary of State Murray was Wyoming's Chief Business Registrar, Chief Elections Officer, Securities Commissioner, and Notaries Public Commissioner.
 Secretary Murray chaired the State Canvassing Board and served with four other statewide elected officials on the State Loan and Investment Board, the Board of Land Commissioners and the State Building Commission.
 Because Wyoming has no lieutenant governor, the secretary of state serves as acting governor if the governor is absent from the state or becomes incapable of serving.

 In the summer of 2016, the Secretary of State's Office announced the launch of a business service which allows for the electronic filing of official documents and retrieval of records that were previously available only upon request.
 As a result, the time to process a business filing decreased from five days to as low as thirty minutes.